Jerry1314520/GAN-with-numpy--FC/README.md

 # Generative Adversarial Networks in Numpy & PyTorch

-##
+A *work in progress* implementing variations of generative adversarial networks to improve my theoretical understanding and to gain exposure with Pytorch software.
+Open to suggestions and feedback.

 ![LeCun](https://www.import.io/wp-content/uploads/2017/06/Import.io_quote-image4-170525.jpg)

-## Overview:
-Implemnting varations of generative adversarial networks to improve my theortical understanding and to gain exposure with Pytorch software.
-Open to suggestions and feedback.
-Below *work in progress* is the collection so far:
+### Table of Contents:
 * [GAN-numpy](#GAN-numpy)
 * [GAN](#GAN)
 * [CGAN](#CGAN)